 The surname Finucan was first found in County Clare (Irish: An Clár) located on the west coast of Ireland in the province of Munster.

 Early History of the Finucan family

-Another 350 words (25 lines of text) covering the year 1815 is included under the topic Early Finucan History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Finucan research.
+Another 33 words (2 lines of text) covering the year 1815 is included under the topic Early Finucan History in all our PDF Extended History products and printed products wherever possible.

 Finucan Spelling Variations

 Spelling variations of this family name include: Finucane, Kinucane and others.

 Early Notables of the Finucan family (pre 1700)